nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is out of range
+The command given is in an invalid format

     * 3a1.
-ContaX shows an error message indicating that the given index is invalid.

-    * Use case resumes at step 2.

-* 3b.
-The given index is of invalid format

-    * 3b1.
 ContaX shows an error message indicating that the given command is of invalid format.

     * Use case resumes at step 2.